Medical Assisting (MDA.CT)

 • Application for Practicum placement is due the semester prior to Practicum.
 Selected students will be notified prior to placement.

-The policies and regulations regarding progression and retention in all Medical Assisting Programs, as well as certification requirements, are outlined in the Medical Assisting Student Handbook which is provided to each student attending the mandatory orientation.
+The policies and regulations regarding progression and retention in all Medical Assisting Programs, as well as certification requirements, are outlined in the Medical Assisting Student Handbook which is provided to each student attending the mandatory information session.

 Major Requirements